mamounbs/zenfood/README.md

 # zenfood
 I had fun making this website as a college mini-project.
-It's built only with HTML and CSS.
+It's built only using HTML and CSS.